 Between 1686 and 1713, it was controlled by the French and called Fort-Saint-Charles.
 The Bay company re-established a post in 1777 named Fort Rupert.
 From the late 1700s to the early 1900s, Waskaganish-Fort Rupert remained a busy trading centre where canoe brigades came and went.

 In 1974, Hydro Quebec began a series of hydroelectric dams that would eventually generate about half the province's electricity.
-Called the James Bay project, this initiative brought the government into serious conflict with the Cree and Naskapi people whose lands and lives would be so dramatically impacted.
+Called the James Bay project, this initiative brought the government into conflict with the Cree and Naskapi, whose lands and lives would be impacted dramatically.

 In 2002, the Quebec government and the Grand Council of the Crees signed agreements on environmental rules for the construction of further hydro dams involving the Rupert River.